OWASP/www-project-proactive-controls/docs/introduction/about-owasp.md

 # About OWASP

-The *Open Web Application Security Project* (OWASP) is a 501c3 non for profit educational charity dedicated to enabling organizations to design, develop, acquire, operate, and maintain secure software.
-All OWASP tools, documents, forums, and chapters are free and open to anyone interested in improving application security.
-We can be found at [www.owasp.org](https://www.owasp.org).
+The *Open Worldwide Application Security Project* (*OWASP*) is an open community dedicated to enabling organizations to develop, purchase, and maintain applications and APIs that can be trusted.

+All OWASP tools, documents, videos, presentations, and chapters are free and open to anyone interested in improving application security.

+We advocate approaching application security as a people, process, and technology problem, because the most effective approaches to application security require improvements in these areas.

 OWASP is a new kind of organization.
-Our freedom from commercial pressures allows us to provide unbiased, practical, cost effective information about application security.
+Our freedom from commercial pressures allows us to provide unbiased, practical, and cost-effective information about application security.

-OWASP is not affiliated with any technology company.
-Similar to many open source software projects, OWASP produces many types of materials in a collaborative and open way.
-The OWASP Foundation is a not-for-profit entity that ensures the project's long-term success.
+OWASP is not affiliated with any technology company, although we support the informed use of commercial security technology.
+OWASP produces many types of materials in a collaborative, transparent, and open way.

+The OWASP Foundation is the non-profit entity that ensures the project's long-term success.
+Almost everyone associated with OWASP is a volunteer, including the OWASP board, chapter leaders, project leaders, and project members.
+We support innovative security research with grants and infrastructure.